ElektraInitiative/libelektra/doc/tutorials/notifications.md

 3. application `A` receives a notification about the change from `B` and changes its configuration
 4. *continue at step 2*

-These additional two steps cause an infinite cycle of configuration updates which introduced *unwanted* behavior.
+The additional step causes an infinite cycle of configuration updates which introduces *unwanted* behavior.

 When designing a system it is desirable to use components with predictable and well-defined behavior.